rlex/pcp-zabbix-templates/README.md

 ##### MySQL
 Requires MySQL PMDAS in PCP.
 Lots of metrics, mainly InnoDB-centric, like innodb buffer pool hit ratio % and stuff.

+##### ElasticSearch
+Very basic metrics.
+Shards status and cluster state with couple of triggers (state yellow/red)
+ElasticSearch PMDA requires (at least on debian) libwww-perl and liblwp-useragent-determined-perl